C3 Liaisons

 - Brunswick Community College – Carmen Ellis

-- Craven Community College – Sylvia King
+- Craven Community College – Sylvia King, Michelle Pitman (Engineering at Havelock)

 - Durham Tech Community College – Catherine Ward